C2DH/maison-du-son/_objects/Bush TR82 BLU.md

 ## Be the Girl with the Bush

-"Be the Girl with the Bush" was an advertising slogan used by Bush Radio for their TR82 transistor radio model.
-This slogan was part of their marketing campaign to appeal to a younger, trendier audience, particularly targeting young women.
-It's worth noting that this slogan was used in the context of its time, and today it may be interpreted differently.
+The slogan "Be the Girl with Bush" was an iconic Bush Radio advertising campaign to promote their TR82 model.
+It was used in the 1960s to specifically target a young, female audience.
+The slogan aimed to associate the product, the TR82 radio, with a modern lifestyle and the freedom of the times.
+The use of the word 'Girl' in the slogan was intended to create a connection with the young women of the time, inviting them to identify with the product and make it an integral part of their daily lives.
+By associating the product with a sense of individuality and modernity, the slogan aimed to position the TR82 radio as an essential accessory for the trendy youth of the time.
+It was a clever marketing campaign that capitalized on the trends and aspirations for emancipation of the youth of the 1960s.

 <a title="Unknown photographer, Public domain, via Wikimedia Commons"
 href="https://commons.wikimedia.org/wiki/File:Be_the_girl_with_the_BUSH.jpg"><img width="312" alt="Advertising slogan used by Bush Radio for their TR82 transistor radio model" src="https://upload.wikimedia.org/wikipedia/commons/2/2e/Be_the_girl_with_the_BUSH.jpg"></a>---